-The first system to engage is the creatine-phosphogen system and covers roughly the first 10 seconds of intense activity and is anaerobic in nature.
-The second energy system to engage is glycolysis, which is also anaerobic and will cover roughly the first 3 minutes of activity.
-The final system that allows you to go beyond 3 minutes of work is the oxidative system which is aerobic in nature.
+The first system, the creatine-phosphogen system, engages first and covers roughly the first 10 seconds of intense activity.
+It is anaerobic in nature.
+The second energy system to engage, glycolysis, is also anaerobic and covers roughly the first 3 minutes of activity.
+Finally the oxidative system allows you to go beyond 3 minutes of work and is aerobic in nature.

-Ok…so what does that mean and how can you use that information to program your conditioning?
-The most important thing to understand is that although all 3 of these systems overlap, and most training based activity stresses each energy system in some way you must manipulate two variables to tax a specific system: work to rest intervals and intensity.
-The long and short of it is the more intense the exercise, the longer the recovery needs to be.
+So what does that mean, and how can you use that information to help train your cardiovascular system?
+Although all 3 of these systems overlap, and most training based activity stresses each energy system in some way, you must manipulate two variables to tax a specific system: work to rest intervals and intensity.
+The more intense the exercise, the longer the recovery needs to be.
 Makes sense, right?
 Check out this chart for optimal work to rest ratios:

 Targeting the Three Primary Energy Systems

-Interval training can be used to target all three primary energy systems: creatine phosphate, aerobic and lactic acid.
+Interval training targets all three primary energy systems: creatine phosphate, aerobic and lactic acid.

 Aerobic Ratio

 Ratio: the aerobic ratio is: 1:1 to 1:0.5.
-This is to suggest you would start at the highest ratio (1:1) and over time progress on to the harder ratio (1:0.5)This equates to: four minutes of work followed by four minutes of rest, repeat x desired number of reps.
+Start at the highest ratio (1:1) and over time progress on to the harder ratio (1:0.5)This equates to: four minutes of work followed by four minutes of rest, repeat x desired number of reps.
 Or 4 minutes work followed by 2 mins rest, repeat x desired reps.

 Minimum work duration: to ensure that the energy system used is aerobic and not lactic acid, the minimum work duration should be two minutes.